 Revenues are recognised in the income statement as earned.
 Furthermore, value adjustments of financial assets and liabilities measured at fair value or amortised cost are recognised.
-Moreover, all expenses incurred to achieve the earnings for the year are recognised in the income statement.
+Moreover, all expenses incurred to achieve the earnings for the year are recognised in the income statement, including depreciation, amortisation, impairment losses and provisions as well as reversals due to changed accounting estimates of amounts that have previously been recognised in the income statement.